World Sickle Cell Day, 19 June 2025 – Theme, Importance & History

 • If both spouses/partners carry the trait, there is a 25% risk that any child conceived will be affected by sickle cell disorder and a 50% chance of carrying the trait.

-Blood tests to identify the Sickle Cell Trait
+Blood Tests to Identify the Sickle Cell Trait

 A simple blood test can detect sickle cell disorder.
 It is frequently performed during normal newborn screening examinations at the hospital.
 Furthermore, sickle cell disorder can be detected when the kid is still in the womb.